I’m accepting applications for postgraduate students to work on:

 If you are interested in applying to a PhD programme but don’t have prior training in history of art or architecture, I recommend first completing a Master’s programme with a focus on Islamic art, which will prepare you to apply at the PhD level.
 If you need guidance on finding a graduate/postgraduate programme in Islamic art history, I’ve written up my advice and made it freely available here.
 For general guidance on applying to graduate/postgraduate school see the advice on The Professor Is In blog here.

-Students interested in conducting research in medieval Islamic topics should plan to acquire a working knowledge of classical/medieval Arabic (and/or Persian depending on specific research interests), along with other language(s) pertinent to their research areas.
-The University of Edinburgh offers a wealth of courses and other resources for language training through Islamic and Middle Eastern Studies access is not always possible due to high demand.
+Students will ideally enter with a working knowledge of Arabic (and/or Persian or other pertinent languages depending on specific research interests), along with European language(s) pertinent to their research areas.
+While the University of Edinburgh offers a wealth of courses and other resources for language training through Islamic and Middle Eastern Studies access is not always possible due to high demand.

 Opportunities to engage in interdisciplinary research elsewhere in Edinburgh and the university are available through the following: uCreate Studio; Creative Informatics; Edinburgh Futures Institute; the History & Games Lab and the Late Antique Islamic, and Byzantine Studies (LAIBS) programme in the School of History, Classics and Archaeology (HCA); the Islamic and Middle Eastern Studies (IMES) programme in the School of Languages, Literatures and Cultures (LLC); and through the Alwaleed Centre.